LinusMolin98/Healthy-Habits/README.md

 Welcome to Healthy Habits, a website dedicated to promoting fitness and healthy lifestyle habits.
 This project aims to inspire and guide users on their journey to a healthier life.
 Whether you're looking for fitness tips, motivational quotes, or information on building healthy habits, Healthy Habits has you covered.
 Provide us with your personal information through our form, to get updated weekly with new motivational content.

+## UX Design elements
+1. User-Centric Design:
+This design revolves around the needs and preferences of the users.
+Navigating through the website is intuitive, ensuring a seamless and enjoyable experience for visitors seeking information on fitness and healthy habits.
+2. Responsive and Accessible:
+The site is designed to be responsive across various devices, ensuring accessibility for users on desktops, tablets, and smartphones.
+This approach guarantees a consistent and user-friendly interface regardless of the device being used.
+3. Clear and Engaging Content:
+Emphasis is placed on presenting clear and engaging content throughout the website.
+From motivational quotes to informational articles, the content aims to captivate and inspire users on their journey towards a healthier lifestyle.
+4. Interactive Features:
+Interactive elements, such as the responsive navigation bar and video content, are incorporated to enhance user engagement.
+These features contribute to a more immersive experience, making the website not only informative but also enjoyable to explore.
+5. Aesthetically Pleasing Design:
+Visual appeal is a crucial aspect of the design, with attention given to color schemes, typography, and imagery.
+The aesthetic elements are thoughtfully chosen to create a visually pleasing environment that complements the overall user experience.

 ## Am i Responsive
 ![Am i Resopsive](screenshots/am_i_responsive.png)